 Midwifery 2020 (2010) Midwifery 2020: Delivering Expectations.
 Cambridge: Midwifery 2020 Programme.

-National Institute of Health and Clinical Excellence (2006) Routine Postanatal Care for women and their Babies..
+National Institute of Health and Clinical Excellence (2015) Postnatal care up to 8 weeks after birth.
 NICE Clinical Guideline 37.
 London: NICE

 Nilsson, C., Bondas, T. and Lundgren, I. (2010) Previous birth experience in women with intense fear of childbirth.
 Journal of Obstetric, Gynecologic and Neonatal Nursing, 39 (3), p.298-309.